Severe Weather Statement issued for Sherman, Wallace by NWS - News Break

 Severe Weather Statement issued for Sherman, Wallace by NWS

-Effective: 2021-06-23 18:31:00 CDT Expires: 2021-06-23 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Sherman; Wallace A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM MDT FOR NORTHERN WALLACE AND SOUTHEASTERN SHERMAN COUNTIES At 531 PM MDT, a severe thunderstorm was located 13 miles north of Sharon Springs, moving east at 30 mph.
+Effective: 2021-06-23 18:05:00 CDT Expires: 2021-06-23 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+This thunderstorm will produce damaging winds resulting in areas of near zero visibility in blowing dirt.
+Use extreme caution if you must travel and be alert for rapidly changing visibility.
+Target Area: Sherman; Wallace A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM MDT FOR SOUTHEASTERN KIT CARSON...NORTHWESTERN WALLACE AND WESTERN SHERMAN COUNTIES At 505 PM MDT, a severe thunderstorm was located 9 miles south of Kanorado, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northern Wallace and southeastern Sherman Counties.
+Locations impacted include Goodland, Burlington, Kanorado and Ruleton.
+This includes the following highways Interstate 70 in Kansas between mile markers 0 and 21.
+Interstate 70 in Colorado between mile markers 434 and 450.
+Highway 385 between mile markers 175 and 189.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov